DasEd955/StyleFindr/README.md

-# StyleFindr — FitFindr Agent
+# StyleFindr — Agentic Fashion Application

 A multi-tool AI agent that helps users find secondhand clothing listings, suggests outfits intelligently using the user's wardrobe, generates shareable fit captions for social media, and gauges whether a listing's price is fair against comparable items; all from a single natural-language processing query.